 What are the deadlines for applying for the Health Informatics and Analytics Program?

-For fall admission the priority application deadline is March 1st, October 1st for spring semester.
+For fall admission the priority application deadline is March 1st, October 1st for spring semester, and May 1st for Summer II.
 Applications received after this date will be reviewed on a space-available basis.

 As an undergraduate, what should I major in to prepare for the PSM?

 Health Informatics and Analytics is an interdisciplinary program.
 Students that have degrees in a broad array of disciplines ( Computer Science, Biology, Nursing, Kinesiology, Chemistry, Math, etc.) have been successful in this program.

 Are students admitted to the program in the summer semester?